 Engine maker Cummins to repair, replace 600,000 Ram trucks in $2B emissions cheating scandal

+Engine maker Cummins to repair 600,000 Ram trucks in $2 billion emissions cheating scandal

-(AP) — The Department of Justice has ordered a recall of 600,000 Ram trucks as part of a settlement that directs Indianapolis-based engine maker Cummins Inc. to remedy environmental damage it caused when it illegally installed emissions control software in several hundred thousand vehicles, skirting emissions testing.
+DETROIT (AP) — Indiana-based engine maker Cummins Inc. will recall 600,000 Ram trucks as part of a settlement with federal and California authorities that also requires the company to remedy environmental damage caused by illegal software that let it skirt diesel emissions tests.

-Cummins is accused of circumventing emissions testing by using devices that can bypass or defeat emissions controls.
-The engine manufacturer will pay a previously announced $1.675 billion civil penalty to settle claims – the largest ever secured under the Clean Air Act – plus $325 million on remedies.
+New details of the settlement, reached in December, were released Wednesday.
+Cummins had already agreed to a $1.675 billion civil penalty to settle claims – the largest ever secured under the Clean Air Act – plus $325 million for pollution remedies.

 “Let this settlement be a lesson: We won’t let greedy corporations cheat their way to success and run over the health and wellbeing of consumers and our environment along the way,” California AG Rob Bonta said.

-Over the course of a decade, hundreds of thousands of Ram 2500 and 3500 pickup trucks – manufactured by Stellantis – were equipped with Cummins diesel engines that incorporated the bypass engine control software.
-This includes 630,000 installed with illegal defeat devices and 330,000 equipped with undisclosed auxiliary emission control devices.
+Over the course of a decade, hundreds of thousands of Ram 2500 and 3500 heavy duty pickup trucks – manufactured by Stellantis – had Cummins diesel engines equipped with software that limited nitrogen oxide pollution during emissions tests but allowed higher pollution during normal operations, the governments alleged.

-Officials could not estimate how many of those vehicles are currently on the road, but Cummins – which has maintained it has not done anything wrong – must undergo a nationwide recall of more than 600,000 noncompliant Ram vehicles.
+In all, about 630,000 pickups from the 2013 through 2019 model years were equipped with the so-called “defeat devices” and will be recalled.
+Roughly 330,000 more trucks from 2019 through 2023 had emissions control software that wasn’t properly reported to authorities, but the government says those didn’t disable emissions controls.
+Officials could not estimate how many of the recalled trucks remain on the road.

+Stellantis deferred comment on the case to Cummins, which has denied allegations made by the government and is not admitting liability, according to court documents.

-Cummins also said the engines that are not being recalled did not exceed emissions limits.
+Cummins also said the engines that were cited but are not being recalled did not exceed emissions limits.
+Punishment for the unreported software is included in the penalty, the company said.

 As part of the settlement, Cummins will make up for smog-forming pollution that resulted from its actions.